What is a systematic review?

 Data extraction and appraisal

 Your next step is extracting the necessary data from your included studies.
-Not only will this help you assess the validity of the studies you're including in your review, but you're also prepping for the next stage: analysis and interpretation.
+Not only will this help you assess the validity of the studies you're including in your review but will also help you prepare for the next stage: analysis and interpretation.

-Before you extract all the data from the studies, you need to decide what data is necessary to extract.
+Before you begin to extract data from the studies, you need to decide what data elements are required for your analysis.
 The below table is a sample of items to consider.
 The full table can be viewed in the Cochrane Handbook.

 - Study ID (created by review author)